MoeezAnwar/CortexBoard/README.md

 ## License
 This project is open-source and can be used for educational or fun purposes.
 Feel free to contribute and improve the scenarios or design.

-## Contact
-For any inquiries, please reach out via email at [your-email@example.com].